[ home ]

 sd0 with a USB stick that will appear at

-pkg_add, and then add an to the XFCE4
+xfce4 package set. add an icon for the plugin to the XFCE4

 panel by right-clicking on the panel and selecting